Department of Counselor Education

 The program accepts post-baccalaureate students for the purposes of satisfying certification or licensure.
 If a student holds a Council for the Accreditation of Counseling and Related Educational Programs-accredited masters degree in any area, an endorsement for another specialty may be received by completing an endorsement-only program.

-In Fall 2017, Spring 2018 and Summer 2018, there were 14 graduates from our Clinical Mental Health Counseling program, 9 graduates from our Marriage, Couple, and Family Counseling program, and 1 School Counseling program graduate.
+In Fall 2018, Spring 2019 and Summer 2019, there were 18 graduates from our Clinical Mental Health Counseling program, 11 graduates from our Marriage, Couple, and Family Counseling program, one graduate from our dual major, and 1 School Counseling program graduate.
 Our graduates consistently achieve high pass rates on the Counselor Preparation Comprehensive Examination (CPCE).
-The total score pass rate for these graduates taking the CPCE examination for the first time was 81 percent.
-The pass rate for state licensure and certification exams taken last year was approximately 75 percent.
-Of the Fall 2017 and Spring and Summer 2018 graduating students, 80 percent graduated from the program in the expected time period and 93 percent of those program graduates who desired employment in the counseling profession are currently employed as professional counselors.
+The total score pass rate for these graduates taking the CPCE examination was 96 percent.
+The pass rate for state licensure and certification exams taken last year was approximately 87 percent.
+Of the Fall 2018 and Spring and Summer 2019 graduating students, 87 percent graduated from the program in the expected time period and 93 percent of those program graduates who desired employment in the counseling profession are currently employed as professional counselors.

 For more information on program evaluation results and important program modifications, please visit our 2017-2018 Department of Counselor Education Annual Report.